 Here is a list of some other spices that could prove to be harmful during pregnancy.

 Fenugreek seeds can cause gas and bloating and affect the digestive system.
 They also tend to have a stimulant effect on the uterus and are, therefore, not advisable to pregnant women.

 When consumed in large amounts, garlic can cause acidity and heartburn.
 Hence, pregnant women should avoid consuming too much garlic.

 Although peppermint is not a spice, it is used as a flavouring agent in many kinds of dishes.
 Peppermint can relax the uterus, so it is best to avoid it during pregnancy, especially in the form of peppermint tea.

 This can cause miscarriage when had in large amounts, so try and steer clear of asafoetida as much as possible during pregnancy.

-Jeera water may not be safe during pregnancy, but it can be beneficial after delivery.
-However, overconsumption of any spice should be avoided, as they have a strong effect on the body; and jeera is no exception.
+That said, jeera water is safe to consume in pregnancy, but only in moderation and after doctor’s go-ahead based on your pregnancy progress.
+Remember, overconsumption of any spice should be avoided, as they have a strong effect on the body, and jeera is no exception.